alumnium-hq/alumnium.github.io/src/content/docs/docs/guides/actions.md

 ## One Action At a Time

-Alumnium does not (yet) support performing actions that span over multiple page changes, so you need to tailor instructions based on the *current state of the web page*.
+Alumnium does not (yet) support performing actions that span over multiple page changes, so you need to tailor instructions based on the *current state of the application*.

 For example, the To-Do application you are testing provides a way to delete a task by clicking the **x** button near the task.
 However, this button is visible only when the user hovers mouse over the task.
 Because the state of the page changes after hovering, you need to instruct Alumnium twice: